Introducing Pranaasi: A Radiant Fusion of Tradition and Elegance in Fine Jewellery by Prishita Kharbanda | www.lokmattimes.com

 Introducing Pranaasi: A Radiant Fusion of Tradition and Elegance in Fine Jewellery by Prishita Kharbanda

-PNN New Delhi [India], November 23: Pranaasi, the brainchild of the talented 23-year-old jewellery designer Prishita Kharbanda, unveils a ...
+New Delhi (India), November 24: Pranaasi, the brainchild of the talented 23-year-old jewellery designer Prishita Kharbanda, unveils a mesmerizing ...

-New Delhi [India], November 23: Pranaasi, the brainchild of the talented 23-year-old jewellery designer Prishita Kharbanda, unveils a mesmerizing collection that redefines sophistication in the realm of fine jewellery.
+New Delhi (India), November 24: Pranaasi, the brainchild of the talented 23-year-old jewellery designer Prishita Kharbanda, unveils a mesmerizing collection that redefines sophistication in the realm of fine jewellery.
 Pranaasi specializes in Polki, Diamond, and Gemstone creations, showcasing an exquisite array of designs across categories such as Necklaces, Bangles, Earrings, and Rings.

 Prishita Kharbanda, the creative force behind Pranaasi, brings a fresh perspective to the world of jewellery design.
 Her innovative approach blends traditional craftsmanship with contemporary aesthetics, resulting in pieces that are both timeless and on-trend.